-Ali Hall struck upon the idea of her elderly father turning his life story into a book as a way of helping lift his spirits.
+Ali Levin struck upon the idea of her elderly father turning his life story into a book as a way of helping lift his spirits.

 ‘Angel-haired’ aid worker memoir ridiculed